 If you or a loved one has been injured as the result of a dog bite or attack, contact The Pearce Law Firm today.
-Our experience New Jersey dog bite attorneys can provide you with the kind aggressive legal representation you need in order to get compensation for your injuries.
+Our experienced New Jersey dog bite attorneys can provide you with the kind of aggressive legal representation you need in order to get compensation for your injuries.
 Call our office today for a free consultation.

 You might also be interested in these dog bite settlement examples.